Eastern University massacre: Government investigation

-It also transpired in evidence that Mr. Thalayasingam, the Chairman of the Peace Committee, had received a letter in October, 1990 from Mr A. W. Fernando, Air Chief Marshal, who was then the Secretary to the Honorable Minister of State for Defence, wherein it stated that on September 5, 1990, only 32 people were taken into custody from the Eastern University Refugee camp, and that all had been released within 24 hours of arrest.
+It also transpired in evidence that Mr Thalayasingam, the Chairman of the Peace Committee, had received a letter in October, 1990 from A. W. Fernando, Air Chief Marshal, who was then the Secretary to the Minister of State for Defence, wherein it stated that on 5 September 1990, only 32 people were taken into custody from the Eastern University Refugee camp, and that all had been released within 24 hours of arrest.
 The letter contained a list of 32 names of people alleged to have been released.
 However the Commission was informed that none of those who were arrested had returned either to the said refugee camp or to their homes and still remain missing.

 Day of remembrance

 The incident and the related massacres of civilians has become an annual event of remembrance in Batticaloa.